Actively Recruiting

 - Unable to provide informed consent

-- Prisoners or institutionalized individuals
+- Prisoners and institutionalized individuals

-- History of Roux En Y surgical procedure
+- History of Roux En Y procedure

 AI-Screening